 The reality is that truly effective programs of transformation are agile and reactive, adapting and changing course as required.
 Planning can start as soon as you define a vision and understand how this sits within the wider business context.
 You should think big, start small, and act quickly.
 This is where Precedent comes in.
 By bringing in an outside perspective, it is possible to break through your surface requirements to identify the bigger-picture benefits that change affords.
 Focus on these future benefits rather than fixed outcomes.
 Unburdened by rigid project scope, you will find that it is possible to define activities that serve as steps towards your goal, whilst simultaneously bringing high-impact benefits in the short term.

-WHERE DO YOU WANT TO BE?
 It’s important to be pragmatic here; not every organization has the luxury of starting fresh.
 You may aspire to the successes of Uber, Airbnb, and Facebook, but it doesn’t necessarily mean their model is right, or even achievable, for you.
 Once you have a complete understanding of your current state, you can begin to identify achievable goals that will have the most impact on your offering.
 These will be embedded at the very core of your strategy.
 This process might begin with examining key challenges your audience currently experience when using your services, or reviewing existing income streams that are currently underperforming.

 HOW ARE YOU GOING TO GET THERE?